 What Is an Inbox

 An inbox is the folder in an email client where incoming messages are received and stored.
 It is the default landing place for new mail, where you read, sort, reply to, and manage messages.
+Whether you use webmail like Gmail or a desktop app like Outlook, the inbox is the first screen you see when you open your email.

 What the Inbox Does

 The inbox collects messages delivered to your address and lists them, usually newest first, with sender, subject, and a short preview.
 Most email clients add filtering, search, and rules so mail can be labeled or moved automatically.
 The inbox sits alongside other folders such as the outbox, sent, drafts, and spam, but it is the primary place where day-to-day reading happens.
+Many providers also split the inbox into tabs or categories — Primary, Promotions, and Updates in Gmail, for example — so personal mail and bulk mail stay separate.

 Inbox vs. Spam and Other Folders